aydanmckay/ASTR490/README.md

 and in the format shown for the 5 Regions already appearing in the config.ini file.

 *In Progress/Recent Updates*

 ~Updated runner.py to take the kwargs from the cmd, commented the script with reminders for my specific device.

 ~Switched output PDF files to PNG files.

-~Removed hardcoded location of config.ini file (see first point) ~"Fixed" colours of the output images
+~Removed hardcoded location of config.ini file (see first point).

+~"Fixed" colours of the output images.

+~Changed file names for sources with positive galactic latitudes to be more readable.

+~Updated pixel size of FITS files from 1024 to 450, now 900 based on resolution limit of WISE at 22 microns, then 3.4 microns.

-~Changed file names for sources with positive galactic latitudes to be more readable ~Need to account for reading in CSV files for other celestial object catalogs ~May remove runner.py entirely and add kwargs from cmd to displayregion.py
+~Need to account for reading in CSV files for other celestial object catalogs.

+~May remove runner.py entirely and add kwargs from cmd to displayregion.py.